 - Patella Tendonopathy

 - Plantar Fasciitis

 - Tennis and Golfers Elbow

 It has also been used to treat muscle trigger points and other conditions with more and more research being carried out all the time.

 Current research reports success rates between 65 and 91% in reducing patients’ pain and symptoms.
 These results are expected after approximately 12-16 weeks after a course of 3-5 shockwave sessions plus further exercise management.
 Shockwave treatment is supported by NICE (National Institute for Health and Care Excellence) the Government’s Health watchdog and our own internal audit, which also mirrors the success rate in the medical evidence.

 The treatment itself feels like a tapping sensation over the tendon being treated.

-There is usually some discomfort, but most people can tolerate the discomfort during the treatment.
+There is usually some discomfort (think 5/10 on a pain scale), but most people can tolerate the discomfort during the treatment.
 We are able to control the settings and treatment should be the maximum that you can tolerate so there is no need to worry.
 There are very few adverse side effects unlike injections or surgery, making shockwave therapy a very compelling therapeutic modality for the treatment of chronic tendon problems.

 We advise, after treatment that you refrain from intense activities that stress the treated area for the next 48 hours.

-In addition to the actual shockwave treatment you may also requre some additional input such as massge to muscles around the area, strapping or an insole plus some exercises to do at home.
+In addition to the actual shockwave treatment, you may also require some additional input such as massage to muscles around the area, strapping, plus some exercises to do at home.